 From a user point of view, these associated objects (procedure, target feature, characteristic) are primarily metadata, which are only of interest to specialists during discovery, and then to assist evaluation or processing of individual results.

-Each of these associated objects might require a complex description.
-Hence they are modelled as distinct classes, which can be as simple or complex as necessary.
+Each of these associated objects can require a complex description.
+Hence, they are modelled as distinct classes, which can be as simple or complex as necessary.

-In a serialized representation (e.g. JSON, XML following the GML pattern, etc…), they might appear inline, perhaps described using one of the models presented here, or they can be indicated by reference using a URI[14].
-The URI identifier might be a URL link or service call, which should resolve immediately to yield a complete resource.
-Or it might be a canonical identifier, such as a URN, which the user and provider are preconfigured to recognize and understand.
+In a serialized representation (e.g. JSON, XML following the GML pattern, etc…), they can appear inline, perhaps described using one of the models presented here, or they can be indicated by reference using a URI[14].
+The URI identifier can be a URL link or service call, which should resolve immediately to yield a complete resource.
+Or it can be a canonical identifier, such as a URN, which the user and provider are preconfigured to recognize and understand.

 On the other hand, SensorML takes a process- or provider-oriented viewpoint.
 Discovery and request is based primarily on the user having knowledge of specific sensor systems and their application.
 While this is a reasonable assumption within technical communities, specialist knowledge of sensor systems would not be routinely available within a broader set of potential users of sensor data, particularly as this is made widely available through interfaces like OGC SensorThings API and SOS.